Fig. 1

 The monitoring network is able to provide up-to-date information on the depth of the surface water table (maximum 300 cm).
 It was promoted and financed by the region since 1997 and is currently managed by C.E.R.
-(Consorzio di Bonifica di Secondo Grado per il Canale Emiliano Romagnolo - Consortium of Second Grade Land Reclamation for the Emilia-Romagna Channel).
+(Consorzio di Bonifica di Secondo Grado per il Canale Emiliano Romagnolo - Consortium of Second Grade Land Reclamation for the Emilia-Romagna Canal).

 The network currently consists of 121 monitoring stations distributed throughout the plain (northern part of the region).
 Each station is equipped with 2-5 piezometers, up to a maximum depth of 300 cm, in which the presence of the water table is measured at varying intervals depending on the season.
 Water depth data are collected approximately every 10 days in the growing season.
 They can be used to calibrate irrigation recommendations, using the IRRINET web service.
 IRRINET is the irrigation service created by CER , available to all farms in Emilia Romagna.
 It is a free service that provides irrigation advice on when to intervene and the water volumes to use in order to obtain a quality product while saving water resources.
 It is based on the water balance method, which is calculated daily using meteorological data, data from the soil map at 1:50,000 scale and groundwater data from the network.